Lamarr12345/django_chat_app/README.md

 * PostgreSQL as default database

-* Extensive testing to veriffy correct functionality and security
+* Extensive testing to verify correct functionality and security

 # Usage